iDarkAxe/Minishell/documentation/file.md

 ## Basics ##

 The file redirections are tested before the execution of the command.
-Each file is tested from left to right, one by one.
+Each file is tested from left to right in theory, one by one, if there's a heredoc, it's tested BEFORE other types.

 ```sh
 $> ls -l